0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

     The KYC contract validates block producer's personal information coming from the KYC provider before they can be confirmed as block producers and listed in the BPO contract.
 [See contract in browser](https://browser.partisiablockchain.com/contracts/014aeb24bb43eb1d62c0cebf2a1318e63e35e53f96)

-## Transfer of cryptocurrencies across chains ([BYOC](../pbc-fundamentals/byoc/introduction-to-byoc.md))
+## [BYOC](../pbc-fundamentals/byoc/introduction-to-byoc.md) - The system of liquidity

 On Partisia Blockchain you use coins from other chains (BYOC) as payment for transactions.
 PBC also allows users to transfer BYOC between [accounts](create-an-account.md) and contracts.
-BYOC system contracts controls allocations of nodes handling the transfers, withdrawals, deposits, staking of nodes and the audit of transfers done in each [epoch](dictionary.md#epoch).
+BYOC system contracts controls allocations of nodes handling the transfers, withdrawals, deposits, price monitoring, staking of nodes and the audit of transfers done in each [epoch](dictionary.md#epoch).

 ??? info "[Large oracle contract](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014)"
     The Large oracle (LO) contract handles a special function of the committee when voting on important issues such as